2026 Events

 The Spanish Peaks Pioneer is August 8-12, 2026.
 Ride camp opens Tuesday.
 Location: SoCo Endurance Spanish Peaks Ride Camp.
 Five days of riding, (Saturday – Wednesday) with fun/intro rides, LDs & 50s all days.
 The first day offers a 55-mile option for any horse-rider teams going for a “pioneer,” riding days 1-2-3 on the same horse.
 We are hosting the SoCo Limited Distance Championship during this 5 day event as well.

-Start times LDs-7:30am, 50s-7:00am, Fun rides start after 8am and are totally flexible.
+Start times LDs-7:30am, 50s-7:00am, Fun rides start no earlier that 8am and no later than noon.

 SoCo Limited Distance Championship